itpp-labs/pos-addons/pos_orders_history/README.rst

  POS Orders History
 ====================

-The module allows:
+The module allows to display:
-* to display all paid orders in POS interface
+* all paid orders in POS
-* to reprint the payment receipt of an order
+* all cancelled orders in POS
-* to display the order barcode on payment receipt
+* the order reference barcode on payment receipt

 Credits
 =======